AnnaGoodwin/number-guesser-doubles/READme.md

 ## Description
 Using HTML, CSS, and JavaScript, the application window responds to resizing down to 320px for mobile viewports.
-Semantic tags were strategically placed in our HTML, which included the implementation of the `<output>` and `<template>` elements.
+Semantic tags were strategically placed in our HTML.
 Most JavaScript functions are under 10 lines long.

 ## Features:
 - Ability to change minimum and maximum range. and update range -10 +10